-The Universal House of Justice to the Peoples of the World, October 1985, The Promise of World Peace, Messages 1963-1986, para.
-438.15-438.17, pp. 684-685.
+The Universal House of Justice, 1985, The Promise of World Peace, Messages 1963-1986, para.
+438.15-438.17.

-... the Bahá'í community has been a vigorous promoter of interfaith activities from the time of their inception.
+...the Bahá'í community has been a vigorous promoter of interfaith activities from the time of their inception.
 Apart from cherished associations that these activities create, Bahá'ís see in the struggle of diverse religions to draw closer together a response to the Divine Will for a human race that is entering on its collective maturity.